ZpRoc/GestureRecognition/README.md

 -   ①: Display the color image and the skeleton data with red square dots.
 -   ②: Display the judged gesture: `Standing`, `Sitting`, `Walking`, `StandUp`, `SitDown`, `TurnBack`.
--   ③: Display the skeleton data, 25 points (XYZ) per frame.
+-   ③: Display the skeleton data, 25 points (XYZ, 75 float data) per frame.
 -   ④: The main control
-    -   `Grab`: Start or Stop the camera grab.
+    -   `Grab`: Start or stop the camera grab.
     -   `Write`: Enabled or disabled write skeleton data.
     -   `Auto`: Enabled or disabled recognize the gesture automatically.
     -   `FPS`: Frame per second, also timer grab interval equals `1000.0 / FPS`.
-    -   `W`: The width of image.
+    -   `W`: The width of image, read only.
-    -   `H`: The height of image.
+    -   `H`: The height of image, read only.
 -   ⑤: Load and test `.pb` model
     -   `Load`: Load a `.pb` model.
     -   `Test`: Test a sample using the loaded model.